MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-gateway-configure.md

 You can also enable SIP Gateway by using the PowerShell [Set-CsTeamsCallingPolicy](https://docs.microsoft.com/powershell/module/skype/set-csteamscallingpolicy?view=skype-ps) cmdlet.
 To enable users for SIP devices, select a policy, and set the `-AllowSIPDevicesCalling` attribute to `True`.
 The default value is `False`, so users will not be able to use their SIP devices unless you enable them.

-## Configure the SIP Gateway provisioning server URL
+## Set the SIP Gateway provisioning server URL

 You can set the SIP Gateway provisioning server's URL in your Dynamic Host Configuration Protocol (DHCP) server.
 Users who work remotely must configure it manually.